Theropoda: Nervous system and senses

 Although rare, complete casts of theropod endocrania are known from fossils.
 Theropod endocrania can also be reconstructed from preserved brain cases without damaging valuable specimens by using a computed tomography scan and 3D reconstruction software.
 These finds are of evolutionary significance because they help document the emergence of the neurology of modern birds from that of earlier reptiles.
 An increase in the proportion of the brain occupied by the cerebrum seems to have occurred with the advent of the Coelurosauria and "continued throughout the evolution of maniraptorans and early birds."

 Studies show that theropods had very sensitive snouts.
 It is suggested they might have been used for temperature detection, feeding behavior, and wave detection.

-Neurons Estimation

-A 2023 study published in The Journal of Comparative Neurology estimated the number of telencephalic neurons in several genera of extinct animals, including Pterosaurs, Ornithischians, Sauropodomorphs, and Theropods (including Aves).
-The study found that Tyrannosaurus rex had the largest number of telencephalic neurons among the studied species, with 3,289M neurons estimated to weigh 343g.
-This was followed by Acrocanthosaurus (2,116M, 191g), Brachiosaurus (306M, 186g), and Allosaurus (1,921M, 168g).
-In comparison, the study found that Triceratops had only 172M telencephalic neurons estimated to weigh 72g.

-This suggests that some species of dinosaurs, such as Tyrannosaurus, may have had more neurons than some extant primates, such as the baboons, indicating that their cognitive abilities were much more complex than previously thought.
-The study highlights the potential for utilizing scaling relationships to infer the cognitive capabilities of extinct animals, even in the absence of fossilized brain tissue.

 Forelimb morphology

-Shortened forelimbs in relation to hind legs was a common trait among theropods, most notably in the abelisaurids (such as Carnotaurus) and the tyrannosaurids (such as Tyrannosaurus).
+Shortened forelimbs in relation to hind legs were a common trait among theropods, most notably in the abelisaurids (such as Carnotaurus) and the tyrannosaurids (such as Tyrannosaurus).
 This trait was, however, not universal: spinosaurids had well developed forelimbs, as did many coelurosaurs.
 The relatively robust forelimbs of one genus, Xuanhanosaurus, led Dong Zhiming to suggest that the animal might have been quadrupedal.
 However, this is no longer thought to be likely.